itspladd/itspladd.github.io/portfolio-entry-template.md

 ---
-title: "Assorted Lighthouse Labs Projects"
+title: "Project Name"
-excerpt: "A quick rundown of the smaller projects I worked on during bootcamp."
+excerpt: "This will appear on top of the header image."

 header:
   overlay_filter: rgba(0, 70, 70, 0.8)
   overlay_image: #"assets/banners/YYYY-MM-DD-name.png"